 There’s one particular verse that I want you to take a look at.
 It’s found in Ephesians 3:9:

 “And to make plain to everyone the administration of this mystery, which for ages past was kept hidden in God, who created all things” (NIV).

 “And to make all see what is the fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things through Jesus Christ” (NKJV).

 Did you see a big difference?
 NIV just denied Christ’s Creatorship!

-This is a direct assault to Christ’s divine nature and His role as our Creator, Savior, and Messiah.
+This is a direct assault on Christ’s divine nature and His role as our Creator, Savior, and Messiah.

 Now, if you are just using the NIV, how would you know this profound truth written in the pages of your Bible?
 Surely, NIV users are again eternally denied of this truth.

 Reason no. 5: NIV suggests that Joseph is the father of Christ